-The Urban Initiative Board is created and consists of the commissioner of employment and economic development, the chair of the Metropolitan Council, and eight members from the general public appointed by the governor.
-Six of the public members must be representatives from minority business enterprises.
-No more than four of the public members may be of one gender.
+The Minnesota Emerging Entrepreneur Board is created and consists of the commissioner of employment and economic development, the commissioner of human rights, the chair of the Metropolitan Council, and 12 members from the general public appointed by the governor.
+Nine of the public members must be representatives from minority business enterprises.
+No more than six of the public members may be of one gender.
+At least one member must be a representative from a veteran-owned business, and at least one member must be a representative from a business owned by a person with disabilities.
+Appointments must ensure balanced geographic representation.
+At least half of the public members must have experience working to address racial income disparities.
 All public members must be experienced in business or economic development.

 The membership terms, compensation, removal, and filling of vacancies of public members of the board are as provided in section 15.0575.